Which is the best

 fighters, while the Queen Elizabeth class ships will carry lighter

-These aircraft will perform air defense, ground attack and
+These fighters will perform air defense, ground attack and

 reconnaissance missions.
-Also there will be a mix of
+Also there is a mix of

-and Lynx Wildcat helicopters for utility and anti-submarine warfare
+AW159 (previously knonwn as Lynx Wildcat) helicopters for utility and anti-submarine warfare

 weapons are limited to Phalanx close-in weapon systems to counter